ironhack-labs/lab-css-spotify-clone/README.md

 #### Green Section

 - It looks like we have 2 main sections, a containing element with the text flowing from top to bottom, and the image of the Spotify player on the right.
-- Position the Spotify logo absolutely according to the Green `div`.
+- Position the Spotify logo absolutely according to the _green_ `div`.

 Happy coding! 💙